Nervengift/read_thermal.py/README.md

 ## Usage

-On Ubuntu you can start using the terminal.
+You can start the CLI using the terminal.
 ```bash
 flir-image-extractor-cli
 ````